rixinsc/Libereus/README.md

 `Tansc#8171` `Proladon#7525` `NRockhouse#4157`

 ## Requirements
-> 🐍 Python 3.6.x and above
+> 🐍 Python 3.6.x or above

 ## Installation
 ### Registering an access token for your bot